Our Fellowships

 Elevate your writing in a collaborative environment.
 Join our Writing Workshop to refine your papers and projects, ensuring they are well-developed and impactful.
 Whether you’re drafting or polishing, this supportive space will help you sharpen your skills and strengthen your work.

-Our Writing Workshop meets once a month on Friday afternoons from 3:00-4:00pm at the Hamilton Center.
+The Writing Workshop meets biweekly on Friday afternoons from 3:00-4:00pm at the Hamilton Center.

 Want to Join?
 Let Us Know